ConYel/my_site_two/README.md

 All we have to decide is what to do with the time that is given us.
 ― J. R. R. Tolkien

+A person often meets his destiny on the road he took to avoid it.
+― Jean de La Fontaine